Finding maximal quantum resources: Introduction

-The {geometric measure} of entanglement~\cite{geo_measure_shimony_1995,monotones_barnum_2001,Wei2003,brukner_zukowski_2008}, measuring the proximity of a quantum state to the set of product states, has an intuitive meaning and also offers multiple operational interpretations.
+The {geometric measure} of entanglement~\cite{geo_measure_shimony_1995,monotones_barnum_2001,Wei2003,brukner_zukowski_2008} quantifies the proximity of a quantum state to the set of product states, has an intuitive meaning and also offers multiple operational interpretations.
 For instance, it relates to multipartite state discrimination using LOCC~\cite{Hayashi2006}, the additivity of channel capacities~\cite{channel_capacity_2010}, quantum state estimation~\cite{state_estimation_wei_2011} and was also used to describe quantum phase transitions~\cite{orus_phase_transition_2010, topology_geometric_measure_2014, lattice_phase_transition_2016, cluster_xy_model_2019}.
-Further, it has been realized that generic quantum states are highly entangled~\cite{Hayden2009}.
-In complexity theory, identifying maximally entangled states and computing their geometric measures allows for the identification of cases where the $\text{MAX-}N$-local Hamiltonian problem and its product state approximation deviate maximally~\cite{gharibian2012, tensor_norms_information_montanaro}.
-So, although high entanglement does not guarantee that a quantum state is useful for all tasks \cite{one_way_qcomputing_2007,Bremner2009,gross2009}, finding maximally entangled states has been recognised as a natural and important problem~\cite{tensor_norms_information_montanaro}.
-So far, however, maximally entangled states have only been identified within the low-dimensional family of symmetric qubit states, where their computation is related to the problem of distributing charges on the unit sphere~\cite{aulbach2010,giraud2010}, or within the family of graph states that stem from bipartite graphs~\cite{direct_evaluation_graph_states_2013}.
+In complexity theory, identifying maximally entangled states and computing their geometric measure allows for the identification of cases where the $\text{MAX-}N$-local Hamiltonian problem and its product state approximation deviate maximally~\cite{gharibian2012, tensor_norms_information_montanaro}.
+So, although high geometric entanglement does not guarantee that a quantum state is useful for all tasks \cite{one_way_qcomputing_2007,Bremner2009,gross2009}, finding maximally entangled states has been recognised as a natural and important problem~\cite{tensor_norms_information_montanaro}.
+So far, however, maximally entangled states have only been identified within the low-dimensional family of symmetric qubit states, where their computation is related to the problem of distributing charges on the unit sphere~\cite{aulbach2010,giraud2010,symmetric_maximizer_braun_2010}, or within the family of graph states that stem from bipartite graphs~\cite{direct_evaluation_graph_states_2013}.